PLorei/Personal-Site/README.md

 ###Header Updates
 * Added favicon
 * Added my name to the header
+ * On index page, fades in (and out) once you have scrolled past my name in the transbox
+ * On all other pages always shows
 * Updated header link font (Montserrat)
 * Added transition to make text gold when hovering on header links